fumito-s/Mezzano/doc/internals/compiler-backend.md

 around so that all instructions produce a single "value", and values are referred to by pointing directly at their defining instruction.
 That'd allow virtual-register to be completely eliminated at that IR level, being fully implicit.

+`instruction-inputs`/`instruction-outputs` cons up fresh lists each call.
+A better representation of operands and outputs would reduce allocation in the compiler.